Additive Combinatorics Using Equivariant Cohomology: The Sun conjecture

 We prove a stronger bound in the case $p(\F)$ is big enough.

-Notice that we do not assume that the $a_i$'s are all different.
-For example if $a_i=1$ for all $i\leq n$ we get back the Erd\H os-Heilbronn conjecture.
-Let $\{n_1,\dots,n_t\}$ denote the multiplicities of the $a_i$'s.
-In particular $\sum n_i=n$.
+Notice that we do not assume that the $u_i$'s are all different.
+For example if $u_i=1$ for all $i\leq k$ we get back the Erd\H os--Heilbronn conjecture.
+Let $\{k_1,\dots,k_t\}$ denote the multiplicities of the $u_i$'s.
+In particular $\sum k_i=k$.

 Using the notation

 we have the following: